-Panic Attack Disorder Therapy – Counselors and Coaches in Knoxville
+Panic Attack Disorder Therapy in Knoxville, TN

 Panic attacks can be described as sudden attacks of intense fear that last for several minutes, during which one can feel various symptoms.
 Panic attacks can be very painful and significantly affect personal well-being, both short-term and long-term.
 According to the DMS 5 (Diagnostic and Statistical Manual), repeated panic attacks are considered a symptom of panic disorder.

 However, panic attacks and panic disorder can be treated.
 Counseling for panic attacks and panic disorder therapy is proven to be effective in most cases.

 According to the DSM 5, symptoms of panic attacks are:

 - Breathing difficulties (shortness of breath or hyperventilation)

 - Chest pains

 - Fear of going crazy or dying